-Specific rules for fruits and preparations containing fruit
+Specific rules for cocoa

-All products containing fruit have specific rules of origin.
+For all products containing cocoa the rule states that all materials used should be classified within a heading other than the product and the use of non-originating sugar does not exceed 30% of the ex-works price.
 For details, conduct a search in the 'My Export' section of the Export Helpdesk.